panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 console.log(process.env.NODE_ENV); // production
 ```

 `process.env.USER` accesses the operating system user name that executes the command.
+The variable has a value of `'dmitri'` because this is my user name in the operating system.

 `process.env.PWD` contains the absolute path to the folder of where the executed file (`main.js`) is located.
+Since the executed file path is `/home/dmitri/main.js`, then the current working folder path is `'/home/dmitri/'`.

 These environment variables are taken from the environment of the operating system.

 `process.env.NODE_ENV` variable, however, is defined by the prefix `NODE_ENV=production` of the command `NODE_ENV=production node main.js`.

 If you'd like to provide local default values to certain environment variables, then I definetely recommend you to check the [dotenv](https://github.com/motdotla/dotenv) project.

 ## 2. *process.env* in a browser environment